Conflux-Chain/conflux-developer-site/docs/v2-hardfork/evm-space-guide.md

 In this section, you'll learn how to connect Fluent to you a remote RPC endpoint that supports the Conflux Space.

-In this section, you'll learn how to connect MetaMask to your local development node that supports the EVM Space.

 1. Go to **Fluent** > **Settings** > **Network Management**.
 2. In **Network Management**, click **Add**.
 3. In **Add**:
     a.
-Type "Conflux Local EVM Space" as the network name.
+Type "Conflux Remote Native Space" as the network name.
     b.
 Enter `http://net12000cfx.confluxrpc.com` as the new RPC URL.
     c.
 Enter `12000` as the chain ID.
     d.
 Type "CFX" as the currency symbol.

 ### Connecting MetaMask to the EVM Space through a local RPC endpoint

-In this section, you'll learn how to connect Fluent to you a remote RPC endpoint that supports the Conflux Space.
+In this section, you'll learn how to connect MetaMask to you a remote RPC endpoint that supports the Conflux Space.

 1. Open the MetaMask settings.
 2. Go to **Networks** > **Add Network**.
 3. In **Add a Network**:
     a.
-Type "Conflux Remote EVM Space" as the network name.
+Type "Conflux Local EVM Space" as the network name.
     b.
-Enter `http://127.0.0.1:12537` as the new RPC URL.
+Enter `http://127.0.0.1:8545` as the new RPC URL.
     c.
 Enter `1030` as the chain ID.
     d.
 Type "CFX" as the currency symbol.